 Choose this option if a Schmalz FXCB Foam gripper or a Schmalz FXCB Suction cup gripper has been mounted on the robot.
-Once the type of gripper is set to one of these Schmalz grippers, the IO channels, weight, and dimensions are predefined.
+Once the type of gripper is set to one of these

+Schmalz grippers, the IO channels, weight, and dimensions are predefined.
 The grip and release functions are controlled by the Pally URCap via the tool digital IO channels.

-Note: Make sure the Tool IO voltage is properly set to 24V.
+Note: Make sure the Tool IO voltage is set to 24V.

 Note: In order to get reliable feedback from the vacuum sensor, you need to configure the SP2 and rP2 values according to the VSi Vacuum/pressure switch Brief operating instructions.
+If you can't use or don't want to use the vacuum feedback in, click on 'Edit' and select 'Always low'.

-UniGripper Co/Light
+UniGripper Co/Light Regular